 So just what is “la bistronomie”?
 Well, it’s a whole philosophy, characterized by a relaxing of the rules.
 More simplicity is adopted with the service – starched tablecloths are eschewed, pâté, gherkins and fresh hunks of rustic bread appear magically on the table as soon as you sit down and the atmosphere is warm and welcoming.
 At the same time, this doesn’t mean that the cutlery isn’t gleaming and that the plates aren’t shining, or that the food served up isn’t top notch, top quality and absolutely delicious.
 In a nutshell, la bistronomie is quite simply a giant, comforting and accessible step towards la grande gastronomie…

-Join us now on a stroll around Paris and peek into some of the city’s most celebrated examples – which just happen to be some of Paris Perfect’s guests’ favorite spots too, if requests to our popular Restaurant Reservation Service are anything to go by.
+Join us now on a stroll around Paris and peek into some of the city’s most celebrated examples – which just happen to be some of Paris Perfect’s guests’ favorite spots too.

 1. La Régalade Saint-Honoré – 106, rue Saint-Honoré, 75001